nguyenkhois/code-template-generator/README.md

 7. [Thanks you!](#6-thank-you)

 ## 1. Introduction
+You like to build yourself development environment and install only what you need in your project.
+You want to know how it works and have more controll as much as possible.
+Sometimes you just want to have a little tool to show an idea.
+The application gives you a step on your way and it makes your life more exciting. (^_~)

-The application is a lightweight Node.js CLI tool that is most using for front-end web development with  [React](https://reactjs.org/).
+The application is a lightweight Node.js CLI tool that is using for front-end web development with  [React](https://reactjs.org/).
 Main features:
 * Project generation that has a part of the [Build environments](https://github.com/nguyenkhois/build-environments) project.
 * Component generation.
 * User asset generation.

-You build your own and have more choices for your frontend development.
-It makes your life easier. (^_~)

 ### Screenshot
 ![Demo](./assets/screenshot.gif)

 ## 2. Main features
 * Project generation:
-    * Without running the `git init` command.
+    * Without Git support _(default)_.
-    * With running the `git init` command and generation of a `.gitignore` file while the project is generated from a chosen template.
+    * With Git support by running the `git init` command and generation of a `.gitignore` file while the project is generated from a chosen template.
-* React component generation and it can be:
+* React component generation can be:
-    * A single React component that is a file `*.js`, `*.jsx` or `*.tsx`.
+    * A single React component that is a JavaScript file (*.js, *.jsx, *.ts, *.tsx).
-    * A full React component that is a directory with two files `*.css` and `*.js` (or `*.jsx`, `*.tsx`) are within.
+    * A full React component that is a directory with two files are within: a CSS file and a JS file (*.js, *.jsx, *.tsx).
 * `.gitignore` file generation.
-* Automatic update checking for the latest stable version.
+* Automatic update checking for the latest stable version on npmjs.com.
 * [Project templates](https://github.com/nguyenkhois/build-environments):
     * It's simple for configuration and installation of only dependencies you need.
         * Fast and flexible.
         * Only the minimum needed dependencies are installed and preconfigured.
-        * Easy to change to (or from) another build environment.
+        * Easy to change to _(or from)_ another build environment.
-        * Compatibility with another project that is generated from [create-react-app](https://facebook.github.io/create-react-app/).
+        * Compatibility with another projects that are generated from [create-react-app](https://facebook.github.io/create-react-app/).
     * Code splitting.
     * Image handling.
     * Minification for production.